 The current Palisade building is said to have been designed by Henry Deane Walsh during his 1901-1919 term as a leading engineer of the Sydney Harbour Trust (which owned all property on this headland west of east Circular Quay).

-However, Walsh did not have any architectural training, and it seems likely that this polychrome brick and sandstone building (and others in Walsh Bay) were really designed in the office of NSW Government Architect George McRae (1911-23).
+However, Walsh himself did not have any architectural training, so this polychrome brick and sandstone building either was designed by architects on his staff, or by staff of NSW Government Architect George McRae (1911-23).

 The Palisade was not operating and not included in the NSW government’s redevelopment of the Walsh Bay precinct in the late 1990s and early 2000s.

-New owners renovated the interiors and added a modern steel-and-glass extension; reopening the bars and function rooms in 2015, before the building’s centenary year.
-The top two floors, with spectacular harbour and city skyline views, were refitted by designer Sibella Court as the Henry Deane (HD) cocktail bar, named in honour of Walsh.
+New owners renovated the interiors and added a modern steel-and-glass extension, then reopened the bars and function rooms in 2015, before the building’s centenary year.
+The top two floors, with spectacular harbour and city skyline views, were refitted by designer Sibella Court as the Henry Deane (HD) bar-bistro, named in honour of Walsh.